curioushuman/curious-communities/apps/education/courses/src/infra/create-course/docs/1-summary.md

 ## 4. Decisions

-- We only support (creation of ue-courses in) external systems for now
+- We only support (creation of cc-courses in) external systems for now
   - In the future we might expand to allow them to use our own
 - External record info not updatable from custom admin
 - NO extra data administer-able from our admin